iotaledger/inx-chronicle/documentation/docs/getting_started/docker.md

 ## Configuration

-Configure the `hornet` docker image via command-line arguments by editing the `docker-compose.yml` file.
-See the [Hornet Wiki](https://wiki.iota.org/hornet/references/configuration/) for details.
+Configure the docker images via command-line arguments by editing the `docker-compose.yml` file.

+Refer to the Chronicle CLI (run `inx-chronicle --help`) for details about configuring Chronicle via command-line arguments.

+See the [Hornet Wiki](https://wiki.iota.org/hornet/references/configuration/) for details about configuring `Hornet`.

 ## Docker Image Build Variants